defold/doc/docs/en/manuals/material.md

 ### Setting custom vertex attribute data

-Similar to user defined shader constants, you can also update vertex attributes in runtime by calling `go.get`, `go.set` and `go.animate`:
+Similar to user defined shader constants, you can also read and update vertex attributes at runtime using `go.get()` and `go.set()`.
+Scalar and vector attributes can also be animated using `go.animate()`:

 ![Custom material attribute](images/materials/set_custom_attribute.png)